Sweet Potato Croquettes

 Fry the croquettes, turning to evenly cook, until dark brown, about 3 minutes.
 Drain on paper towels and sprinkle with salt.
 Repeat with the remaining balls, reheating the oil to 350°F between batches.

-Feel free to use whatever leftover sweet potato puree you have on hand.
+Here's a delicious recipe for sweet potato puree but feel free to use whatever leftover sweet potato puree you have on hand.

 "I love the Sweet Potato Croquette recipe by Lior.
 If you weren’t aware, Sweet Potatoes are perfect for winter months being mildly naturally sweet, grounding, and comforting.
 They are also nutrient dense, packed with beta carotene (giving it that gorgeous orange color), which supports eye health and muscular degeneration.
 Sweet potatoes are an excellent source of fiber, vitamin C, vitamin A and Potassium.